 One day, feeling lost in a fog of despair, my thoughts turned to questions about the existence of God.
 I reasoned that If there was a God who made me, the world and everything in it, then He must hold the answers to life.

-God took me on a journey after that prayer.
-He opened my eyes to the emptiness of a life lived apart from God.
-Part of that journey included the fulfillment of one of the deepest desires in my young life.
+God did not answer that prayer right away.
+Instead, He used the next year to open my eyes to the emptiness of a life apart from God.
+Part of that discovery was the fulfillment of one of the deepest desires in my young life.

 At fifteen, I finally got accepted into the ‘popular group.’
 Popular boys invited me out to all the parties with the cool kids.
 But I ended up disgusted by what went on at their parties.
 I was equally appalled by what guys tried to get from me.
 I saw the shallowness, cheapness and emptiness in all these relationships.
 These friends seemed consumed with their own desires.
 It felt like they didn’t really see or know me.
 Although I found the thing I thought would fill the hole in my heart, it was a BIG fail!